MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

     console.log("CV callback called: ", data);
     if (!subscribed) {
         subscribed = true;
-        // Use an if statement to check if firstTime is true.
-If it is, send a POST request to the endpoint for the StartFaceDetection command.
-Use catch() to handle and log any errors you receive when sending the command.
-Set firstTime to false and leave it that way for the remainder of the program’s execution. if (firstTime) {
+        // If firstTime is true, send a POST request
+        // to the endpoint for the StartFaceDetection
+        // command.
+        if (firstTime) {
             axios.post("http://" + ip + "/api/beta/faces/recognition/start")
                 .catch((err) => {
                     console.log(err);
                 });
-            // Update firstTime to tell future callbacks the first callback has already occurred. firstTime = false;
+            // Update firstTime
+            firstTime = false;
         }
     }